WordPress/openverse/documentation/guides/deployment.md

 task is drained one at a time following our [zero-downtime approach to deployments](https://wordpress.github.io/openverse/guides/zero-downtime-database-management.html).

+> **Note**
+>
-> _**Note:**_ The number of running tasks per active task definition may vary
+> The number of running tasks per active task definition may vary per
-> per environment but has no bearings on the deployment process.
+> environment but has no bearings on the deployment process.
 The size of the
 > service is handle entirely on the infrastructure side.
 The process above is
 > completely automated and contributors generally do not need to be acutely
 > aware of the "behind the scenes" stuff going on, but it can be helpful for